flowx-ai/docs-flowx/docs/building-blocks/actions/websocket-send-action.md

 # Websocket Send action

 :::info
-**What is it?** A **Websocket Send action** is an action type that allows the process to push data to the frontend application.
+**What is it?** A WebSocket is a bidirectional communication protocol that enables real-time communication between a client (such as a web browser) and a server.
+A **Websocket Send action** is an action type that allows the process to push data to the frontend application.

 **Why is it useful?** It provides real-time updates and communication between the process and the frontend application.
 :::

 ### Configuring a Websocket Send action

 Multiple options are available for this type of action and can be configured via the FLOWX Designer.
-To configure a Websocket Send Action, use the **Actions** tab at the [task node level](../../flowx-designer/managing-a-process-flow/adding-a-new-node.md), which has the following configuration options:
+To configure a Websocket Send action, use the **Actions** tab at the [task node level](../../flowx-designer/managing-a-process-flow/adding-a-new-node.md), which has the following configuration options:

 * [Action Edit](#action-edit)
 * [Back in steps (for Manual actions)](#back-in-steps)